-Prerequisite: Approval by senior academic administrator for the academic unit www.newschoolarch.edu

-The Special Topics courses provide students with in-depth study of contem-porary topics and skills in the industry.
+Credits: 1-6 Prerequisite: Approval by senior academic administrator for the academic unit contemporary topics and skills in the industry.
 These courses offer enrichment in current curricular areas or new knowledge areas not covered elsewhere and are intended to prepare students for professional practice.
 Special topics can be accepted as technical electives for undergraduate students.